-To compile emissions by state from caprolactam production, the state-level inventory disaggregated national emissions from the national Inventory with an Approach 2 method, as defined in the Introduction chapter of this report, using caprolactam production capacity by state by year for 1990-2021 as a surrogate for caprolactam production data.
+To compile emissions by state from caprolactam production, the state-level inventory disaggregated national emissions from the national Inventory with an Approach 2 method, as defined in the Introduction chapter of this report, using caprolactam production capacity by state by year for 1990-2022 as a surrogate for caprolactam production data.
 The GHGRP does not currently cover caprolactam production.
 See Appendix D, Table D-6 in the "Caprolactam" Tab, for more details on the data used.
-State-level emissions for 1990-2021 were estimated as a percentage of total national emissions by state and by year.
+State-level emissions for 1990-2022 were estimated as a percentage of total national emissions by state and by year.
 Emissions of N2O from the production of caprolactam were calculated using the Tier 1 method provided by the 2006 IPCC Guidelines.

-For 1990-2021, the total caprolactam production capacity in each state was divided by the total caprolactam capacity in the United States to calculate a percentage of caprolactam capacity in each state for each year.
+For 1990-2022, the total caprolactam production capacity in each state was divided by the total caprolactam capacity in the United States to calculate a percentage of caprolactam capacity in each state for each year.
 This percentage was applied to the national N2O emissions from caprolactam production per year to calculate disaggregated N2O emissions by state for each year.

-The caprolactam production capacities per facility, per state were compiled from ICIS for 2004 and 2006 (ICIS 2004, ICIS 2006).
-The capacity data for 2004 were applied to years 1990-2005, and the capacity data for 2006 were applied to years 2006-2021.
+The caprolactam production capacities per facility, per state, were compiled from the SRI Directory of Chemical Producers for 1990-1993 and 2004-2005 (SRI 1990-1993 and 2004-2005) and from ICIS for 2006.
+The SRI Directory did not list capacity by facility for 1993-2003.
+The capacity data were applied to each specific year, where available (1990-1993 and 2004-2006), 1993 SRI capacity data were applied to years 1994-2004, and 2006 ICIS capacity data were applied to years 2006-2022.
 An additional caprolactam facility (Evergreen Recycling) was added for 2000 and 2001 (ICIS 2004, Textile World 2000) and for 2007-2015 (U.S. Department of Energy 2011; Shaw Industries Group, Inc. 2015).
 Using the caprolactam capacity per state to determine the state allocation percentage assumes that facility utilization rates are roughly the same from state to state.

-The overall uncertainty associated with the 2021 national estimates of N2O from caprolactam production was calculated using the 2006 IPCC Guidelines Approach 2 methodology for uncertainty (IPCC 2006).
-As described further in Chapter 4 and Annex 7 of the national Inventory (EPA 2023), levels of uncertainty in the national estimates in 2021 were -32%/+32% for N2O.
+The overall uncertainty associated with the 2022 national estimates of N2O from caprolactam production was calculated using the 2006 IPCC Guidelines Approach 2 methodology for uncertainty (IPCC 2006).
+As described further in Chapter 4 and Annex 7 of the national Inventory (EPA 2024), levels of uncertainty in the national estimates in 2022 were -31%/+31% for N2O.

-State-level estimates are expected to have a higher uncertainty because the national emissions estimates were apportioned to each state based on caprolactam production capacity by state, by year for 1990-2021.
+State-level estimates are expected to have a higher uncertainty because the national emissions estimates were apportioned to each state based on caprolactam production capacity by state, by year for 1990-2022.
 This assumption was required because of a general lack of more granular state-level data.

-For 1990-2021, this allocation method does not address utilization rates, which vary from facility to facility and from year to year.
-While this approach implicitly accounts for the size of a facility in a state, it could overestimate emissions in states where facilities used less of their capacity and underestimate emissions in states where facilities used less of their capacity and underestimate emissions in states where facilities are sult of the lack of data on utilization rates.
+For 1990-2022, this allocation method does not address utilization rates, which vary from facility to facility and from year to year.
+While this approach implicitly accounts for the size of a facility in a state, it could overestimate emissions in states where facilities used less of their capacity and underestimate emissions in states used more of their capacity as a result of the lack of data on utilization rates.